What Is Conversation Intelligence Software?

 Transcription accuracy and insight quality vary significantly across platforms.
 Poor transcription creates noise, weak topic detection misses critical moments, and generic summaries provide no more value than rep notes.
 Test platforms with actual customer calls to validate whether AI outputs are accurate enough to trust for coaching and deal decisions.

-AI is entirely dependent on what it is fed.
+A practical principle for evaluating AI accuracy: the quality of recommendations is entirely dependent on the quality of the underlying data.
 If the underlying data is based on outdated job titles, missing contacts, or incomplete activity records, the tool will produce weak recommendations.
-Prioritize platforms that enrich your CRM in real time and pull from verified, high-quality B2B intelligence.
+Prioritize platforms that enrich your CRM in real time and pull from verified B2B data.

 Key considerations: